sandym/crossc/readme.md

 @todo:
-- gcc13 binutils
-- gcc13
-- fast linker ?
+- a fast linker ?
 - cmake cross toolchain
+- build steps dependencies to fix: the source code is re-copied every time cmake files change.

 ## How to build